cortexproject/cortex/docs/ingester-handover.md

 `ACTIVE`, taking over ownership of the leaver's
 [ring tokens](architecture.md#hashing).

-If a leaving ingester does not find a pending ingester, it will flush all of its chunks to the backing database, then remove itself from the ring and exit.
+If a leaving ingester does not find a pending ingester after [several attempts](arguments.md#ingester), it will flush all of its chunks to the backing database, then remove itself from the ring and exit.
 This may take tens of minutes to complete.

 During hand-over, neither the leaving nor joining ingesters will accept new samples.
 Distributors are aware of this, and "spill" the